nicoleYak/MySQL-Project-IG_Data/SQL Project Overview.md

 Analyzing Instagram-like data to ask and answer questions regarding user activity and engagement, user retention and growth, and content performance.

-Here are the questions I've asked before analyzing the data:
+Here are the questions I've asked before analyzing the data in SQL:

 User activity & engagement -